Ujjain district: Divisions

+Government

 At present, after the delimitation of parliamentary and legislative assembly constituencies in 2008, there are eight Vidhan Sabha constituencies in this district: Nagada-Khachrod, Mahidpur, Tarana, Ghatiya, Ujjain Dakshin, Ujjain Uttar, Badnagar including a lot from Ratlam District.
 It is reserved for the candidates belonging to the Scheduled castes since 1966.
 The current member of the Lok Sabha from Ujjain constituency is Anil firoziya of the Bharatiya Janata Party (BJP).

 Demographics

 According to the 2011 census Ujjain District has a population of 1,986,864, roughly equal to the nation of Slovenia or the US state of New Mexico.
 This gives it a ranking of 233rd in India (out of a total of 640).
 The district has a population density of 326 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 16.11%.
 Ujjain has a sex ratio of 954 females for every 1000 males, and a literacy rate of 73.55%.
 39.22% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 26.36% and 2.45% of the population respectively.

 At the time of the 2011 Census of India, 47.58% of the population in the district spoke Malvi, 47.30% Hindi, 2.83% Urdu, 0.58% Gujarati, 0.56% Marathi and 0.40% Sindhi as their first language.